thewiredbear/CodePath-PreWork/README.md

 ## Notes

 This was my first time with Swift and iOS.
 I have always been a web developer, so yeah, this was a good challenge( especially in the finals week ).
-Still, CodePath seems interestng enough, so I took time out and grinded through all the work.
+Still, CodePath seems interestng enough, so I took time out and grinded through all the work. **All the main files are in the "Tips Main" folder(sorry, my first time with Git, don't really know how to use the ignore list).**

 ## License( NO Cheating Folks )